Several recent cases emphasise the need for the utmost care when exercising a lease break option.

 It is difficult for a landlord in the current climate to achieve the onerous conditions he used to be able to achieve - such as compliance with lease covenants – in lease break clauses.
 Tenants have a good bargaining power in break clause negotiation, under current market conditions.
 A tenant signing up to, say, a six year lease with a break option after three years no doubt expects to have the right to walk away after the third year, if serving notice, without having to surmount obstacles before doing so.
 It is common to see new leases in the 2010s with no break conditions at all, except for service of the tenant's notice, or with very limited conditions – such as giving up vacant possession, and paying the basic rent (but no other lease sums) up to the break date.

-Yet every year there seems to be much litigation about lease break clauses and notices.
+Yet every year there seems to be much property litigation about lease break clauses and notices.
 One of the reasons is that tenants are looking to exercise breaks, in these recessionary times, in leases that were agreed pre-recession and are thus having to fight to get out of premises in the face of an onerous conditional break clause agreed in a lease which was negotiated in a market where the landlord had much more bargaining power.

 The recent decisions of the parties in the cases of both Avocet Industrial Estates LLP v Merol & Anor and PCE Investors Ltd v Cancer Research UK to settle their litigation prior to the appeal hearings of the first instance decisions leaves case law in a worrying position for tenants.